IN OR OUT? The Benefits of Software Outsourcing vs. In-House Staffing

 Working across time zones: Getting in sync

 The wide range of efficient communication tools now being widely used mean it's never been easier to work with offshore and nearshore partners.
 This week, I’ve been on calls to the Philippines, Australia and India.
-No matter what the time zone, it’s easy to jump on Zoom and talk to people all around the world.
+No matter what the time zone, it’s easy to jump on Zoom and talk to people in outsourcing companies all around the world.

 This option requires great communication, a strong relationship and a degree of trust, but it can dramatically speed up the development process – an ideal solution for projects on a tight deadline.
 Of course, there’s the risk of rework costs if the project derails, so doing thorough due diligence on your outsourcing partner is critical.
 It’s important your development partnership is built on a strong foundation with clear boundaries and expectations.

 That’s something Accelerance can help you with.
-All the premium certified partners in our global network have been fully vetted and selected from the top 1% of more than 8,000 software development providers in 40-plus countries.
+All the premium certified partners in our global network for offshore outsourcing have been fully vetted and selected from the top 1% of more than 8,000 software development providers in 40-plus countries.
 We’ll not only match you with the right partner for your needs, but our experienced team of management consultants will be right there with you every step of the way.
 To find out more, get in touch with one of our trusted advisors.

 Kayla King

 As Accelerance's Manager of Marketing and Sales Operations, Kayla oversees the measurement and refinement of lead generation initiatives and manages all omni-channel platforms to support the expansion of the company's customer base.
-Prior to joining Accelerance, she worked in technical recruitment supporting Fortune 500 clients in the healthcare, financial services and technology consulting industries.
+Prior to joining Accelerance, she worked in technical recruitment supporting Fortune...